boaks/zephyr-coaps-client/README.md

 Press the `Thingy:91`'s call-button (the symbolic "N" in the center of the orange cover).
 The LED should start with blue and changes very fast to lightblue.
 If it is re-attached at the mobile-network, it switches to green.
 And if the response from the server is received, the LED switches off again.
 On error, the LED is switched to red.
 Usually it takes all together 1 second (LTE-M/CAT-M1) and only 2 ip-messages are exchanged.

+(If you use the [nRF9160-DK](https://www.nordicsemi.com/Products/Development-hardware/nRF9160-DK), then press "Button 1".)

 Done.

 The demo client exchanges encrypted messages with the coap-server.
 These messages are only for demonstration, the data is considered to be replaced by your own ideas.